 Buying locally grown produce positively impacts our local economies.
 The New Economics Foundation reported that purchasing food at a local market or CSA as opposed to a supermarket chain resulted in twice the money staying in the community.
 Keeping funds flowing through the local economy can ensure the longevity of local food businesses that could otherwise fall victim to chain stores and restaurants.

-Resources for Locally Grown Foods:
+Locally Grown Foods:

 - For more information on why it’s important to buy and consume locally grown foods, read our recent blog post “Supporting the Farms that Sustain Us” and the “Buy Local Challenge.”